Higher and foundation tiers

 When chlorine water is added to the test-tube containing the sodium iodide solution and cyclohexane and then shaken for around 30 seconds you can see in the image above that the

-cyclohexane layer has changed colour, it has turned a violet/purple colour.
+cyclohexane layer has changed colour, it has turned a violet/purple colour and the sodium chloride solution has a brown colouring.

-It may be easier to understand what is happening here if we write an equation for the displacement reaction that has taken place:
+It may be easier to understand what is happening in this reaction if we write an equation for this displacement reaction that has taken place:

-cyclohexane layer rather than the aqueous (water) layer and so most of the iodine will dissolve in the cyclohexane turning it a vivid purple colour.
-Some iodine will also be dissolved in the aqueous layer turning it a light brown colour.
+cyclohexane layer than in the aqueous (water) layer most of the iodine will dissolve in the cyclohexane turning it a vivid purple colour.
+Some "iodine" will also be dissolved in the aqueous layer turning it a light brown colour (in reality it is likely to be the presence of triodide ions in the solution that are actually responsible for the brown colour though for simplicity we can say that the brown colour is due to iodine!.

-In the example shown in the image below we again have 2 halogens on the reactants side of the equation; these are bromine; in the form of bromide ions from the sodium bromide solution and chlorine from chlorine water.
-Since chlorine is more reactive than bromine it will displace the bromide ion from the sodium bromide solution, the bromide will be kicked out of solution and most of it will dissolve in the cyclohexane layer, turning it red/brown.
+In the example shown in the image below we again have 1 halogen (chlorine) and a halide ion (bromide Br-) on the reactants side of the equation; these are the bromide ion ; in the form of from the sodium bromide solution and chlorine from chlorine water.
+Since chlorine is more reactive than bromine it will displace the bromide ion from the sodium bromide solution, the bromide will be kicked out of solution and most of it will then dissolve in the cyclohexane layer, turning it red/brown.
 However some bromine will also dissolve in the aqueous sodium chloride layer turning it a pale yellow colour.

 Equations for this displacement reaction are: